Skip to main content

 A. Child: A biological, adopted, or foster child; a stepchild; a legal ward; or a child of an employee standing in loco parentis (e.g., a child for whom the employee has, or had during the person's youth, daily responsibility to care and financially support - a biological or legal relationship is not necessary) and who is either under 18 years of age or is incapable of self-care because of a physical or mental disability at the time the FML leave is to commence.

-C. Covered servicemember: The employee's spouse, child, parent or next of kin who is a current member of the Armed Forces, including a member of the National Guard or Reserves, undergoing medical treatment, recuperation, or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list, for a serious injury or illness incurred in the line of duty on active duty.
+C. Covered servicemember: The employee's spouse, child, parent or next of kin who is (1) a current member of the Armed Forces, including a member of the National Guard or Reserves, undergoing medical treatment, recuperation, or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list, for a serious injury or illness incurred (or aggravated by service) in the line of duty on active duty in the Armed Forces; or (2) a covered veteran undergoing medical treatment, recuperation or therapy for a serious injury or illness incurred (or aggravated by service) in the line of duty on active duty in the Armed Forces.

-• May cause episodic rather than continuing incapacity (e.g., asthma, diabetes, epilepsy).
+• May cause episodic rather than a continuing period of incapacity (e.g., asthma, diabetes, epilepsy, etc.).

 • Has worked for the State of Texas a total of at least 12 months prior to the date of leave (the 12 months need not be consecutive); and

-• Has at least 1,250 hours actually worked for the University of Houston in the 12 months immediately preceding the leave.
+• Has at least 1,250 hours actually worked for the State of Texas in the 12 months immediately preceding the leave.
 Full-time (100% FTE) exempt staff and faculty are presumed to have worked 1,250 hours.

-Note: An employee in a position in which he or she is required to be a student as a condition of employment is NOT eligible.
+Note: An employee in a position in which they are required to be a student as a condition of employment is NOT eligible.

 • Doctor of medicine